/* * external links open in new window */

 What I Do for Health Insurance in the U.S. as a Freelancer

 To be VERY clear, I ALWAYS have some form of health care coverage.
 It’s too risky to do without.
 When I’m traveling, I have travel medical insurance, which is roughly $92/month with no deductible.
 (Again, this was half the cost before I turned 40.)
 This covers if I get sick while traveling and emergency evacuation.
 For these policies, I pay upfront or monthly depending on how long I need the policy. and they reimburse me in roughly seven to 30 days.
 (U.S. health insurance rarely covers you abroad.)
-When I’m in the U.S., I purchase a high-deductible major medical plan that costs roughly $175/month to cover major emergencies with a $7,500 and 100% co-insurance.
-This means if I get sick, I pay the first $7,500 and they pay 100% of the rest.
-(I used to do the $2,500 deductible plan, but the prices out outrageous that last two years.)
-These plans are strict and often won’t cover you again if you make claims or if you have preexisting conditions.
-Policy length varies by state, but you can purchase multiple policies back-to-back.

 Important Note: Most of the ACA plans and even private plans have very limited coverage outside of the state that you live in so read the fine print carefully.
 If you have an emergency out of state, the doctor will most likely be out-of-network so you’ll be on the hook for that amount.
-Since I travel nonstop when I’m in the U.S., that’s not a risk I want to take because I don’t want to be on the hook for expensive doctor bills.
+Since I travel nonstop within the U.S., that’s not a risk I want to take because I don’t want to be on the hook for expensive doctor bills.
 That’s why I went with these short-term medical policies from Golden Rule from United Healthcare that cover me across the country.
 United Healthcare has one of the largest networks in the U.S. so most likely I’ll be somewhere with in-network doctors.

 (Check out my post on travel insurance here!)